The cause of Takayasu arteritis is unknown.

 Takayasu arteritis is a chronic disorder with symptoms that fluctuate in severity.

-Sometimes the disorder begins with fevers, muscle and joint aches, loss of appetite, weight loss, and night sweats.
+Sometimes the disorder begins with fever, muscle and joint aches, loss of appetite, weight loss, and night sweats.
 But usually, symptoms occur when an artery narrows, reducing blood flow to part of the body, as in the following:

 Head: People may feel dizzy or faint, have headaches, or have problems with vision.
 Less often, a stroke results.